SSWG Board Member Biographies

-Tara Teel - President, Psychology Representative
+Tara Teel - Psychology Representative, Past-President

-Daniel Miller – Political Science Representative & SSWG Secretary
+Daniel Miller – Political Science Representative, Secretary

-Robin Roth - Membership Committee Chair, Geography Representative
+Robin Roth - Geography Representative

 Robin Roth is an Associate Professor of Geography at York University in Toronto, Canada where she has served as undergraduate program director and the editor of the York Center of Asian Studies Working Paper Series.
 Most of her research has focused on the conservation of inhabited landscapes and conservation conflict in Northern Thailand with her most recent project aimed at understanding the factors influencing different livelihood decisions of farmers living inside national parks and measuring the associated social and ecological outcomes.
 Dr. Roth has a strong interest in indigenous knowledge and mapping and is currently developing research on the production and circulation of different kinds of knowledge in conservation governance.
 Dr. Roth holds a BA hons in Geography from University of Victoria, Canada and a PhD in Geography from Clark University, USA.

-Crista Johnson - At-Large Student Representative
+Rebecca Thomas - At-Large Student Representative